lxst-one/docker-fast-php/README.md

 If you want to keep dfp globally you need to put this file in one of linux global scripts folder (ex. /bin or /usr/local/bin)

-Script should be runned with sudo becouse of docker commands used in.
+Script should be runned with sudo becouse of docker commands used inside.

 # Usage